mehrbeniss/jobs/README.md

-Please create a PR and add to the list.
+Please add comments directly to the file.
+Changes will be reviewed and added to the list.
 I love collabs! ❤️‍🔥